 b.
 Participation

-(i) Phase Down Period - Eligible faculty members may elect to take a reduced workload over a period of one year years (“the phase-down period”), followed by full retirement at the end of the phase-down period.
+(i) Phase Down Period - Eligible faculty members may elect to take a reduced workload over a period of one year or two years (“the phase-down period”), followed by full retirement at the end of the phase-down period.
 A participating faculty member must choose his or her phase-down period at the time the faculty member elects to participate in the Program.

-(ii) Work Load During Phase Down Period Eligible faculty members reduce their normal work load to credits during each academic year during the elected phase-down period, with no opportunity for overload or research reduction.
+(ii) Work Load During Phase Down Period Eligible faculty members will reduce their normal work load to 6 credits during each academic year during the elected phase-down period, with no opportunity for overload or research reduction.
+Faculty Librarians shall work half-time throughout the phase-down period.
 Participants may elect to satisfy the teaching load in any combination.
 For instance, a Participant could teach all credits in one semester, or could teach class(es) in both Fall and Spring.
 Accommodation of teaching preference will be based on need and approval of the department.

 A faculty member teaching a split load over the fall and spring semesters may propose a modified schedule for office hours.
 The proposal will require the approval of the Department Chair, which approval shall not be unreasonably withheld.
 The Department Chair’s decision is final and non grievable.